-Benzoyl Peroxide is a nasty, synthetic ingredient that you’ll find in most anti-acne creams or washes – it’s also commonly prescribed by doctors for acne.
-It can have side effects which include burning, dryness, itching, peeling, redness, and slight swelling where the product is applied.
-It also really slows down wound healing time, so you may have got rid of that mountain on your face, but you’ll be left with an unsightly red mark for weeks, even months afterwards!
+Benzoyl Peroxide is a common ingredient that you’ll find in a lot of anti-acne creams or washes – it’s also commonly prescribed by doctors for acne.
+If not used properly (i.e applying way too much), it can cause side effects including burning, dryness, itching, peeling, redness, and slight swelling.
+Also, when used incorrectly it can slow down wound healing time, so you may have got rid of that mountain on your face, but you’ll be left with an unsightly red mark for weeks, even months afterwards!

 thyme for acne: better than prescription acne creams?

 This early research suggests that Thyme could be an ideal, natural alternative for benzoyl peroxide medications and could end up being more popular for treating blemishes than popular acne fighting ingredients such as Tea Tree, Lavender and Clary Sage.
 When used responsibly it won’t cause dryness, irritation or redness and could even help improve post acne marks!